SoumyaMukherjeeISI/DissertationBootstrap/README.md

 # DissertationBootstrap
-Dissertation Project titled “Comparison of Classical Parametric and Non-Parametric inferential methods with the Bootstrap Resampling Method”
+This is the github repository for the codes and other relevant materials used for completing my Dissertation Project titled “Comparison of Classical Parametric and Non-Parametric inferential methods with the Bootstrap Resampling Method”